vincevince1006/personal-site/my_collections/_projects/sba-portal.md

         - USWDS guided our initial decisions on the overall design, with customizations specific for SBA.
         - We needed to include engineers early on in the prototypes and before going to the client for less ambiguity on development capabilities and product timeline.
         - Shipping features quickly on a strict budget was a challenge.
 This project taught me how to better negotiate features for priority, and calculate trade-offs in a fast-paced sprint cadence.
-      image1: "/assets/images/case-study/sba-portal/agency-dash.png"
+      image1: "/assets/images/case-study/sba-portal/award-listing.png"
-      image2: "/assets/images/case-study/sba-portal/question-sample.png"
+      image2: "/assets/images/case-study/sba-portal/include-exclude.png"
     - phase: Development
       description: |
         In addition to my design duties I also write front-end component code alongside an engineer to increase efficiencies.
 This is in a CI environment with a well-documented Git process, and I've seamless integrated with the engineering workflow.

-        I was requested to take ownership of the HTML/SCSS semantics to ensure the interface is Section 508 compliant, has re-usable components, and matches the agreed upon mockups with QA testers.
+        I was requested to take ownership of the HTML/SCSS semantics to ensure the interface is Section 508 compliant, has re-usable components, and matches the agreed upon mockups that QA testers use for validations.
       findings:
-      - The culture shift for engineers to get used to USWDS was a new challenge, requiring design diplomacy by way of working alongside them to write the code for each new feature set.
+      - The culture shift for engineers to get used to USWDS was a new challenge, requiring design diplomacy on my end and providing tutorials on how the design components worked and should be used.
-      - Having a designer like me on staff who could code help saved us time.
+      - To meet our deadlines and keep the project on track budget-wise, I increased productivity by writing static front-end html/css components for integration by our engineers with the Angular application.
       - I got engineers thinking more about design systems and the importance they have on product launch successes.
 ---